 Here, we share tips for applying to smaller visual art grants at the state and local levels.
 While it’s always good practice for artists to shoot for the stars in terms of giving larger, name-recognition visual art grants a try, artists at every career level would be wise to seek out opportunities that are limited to the smaller ponds of their state, city, or town.

-Do the Research Before You Apply for Grants
+Research Before You Apply for Visual Arts Grants

 As a new resident to Wyoming, I did not qualify for all of the available state grants.
 A creative writing specific grant, for example, was limited to people who had lived in Wyoming for 20 months prior to applying, and at least one year after receiving the award.
 After reading through the grant application instructions and reviewing information from past recipients of the grant, I believed that the Professional Development Grant was the best option for me.
 Artists applying for visual art grants should consider doing the same in an effort to narrow down the probability that you’ll be selected, and make a determination regarding whether it’s worth your time.